Bobzikwick/gpsd-prometheus-exporter/README.md

         - targets:
                 - <hostname>:9015

-Be carefull not to break with the yml document format as it will block propper startup of prometheus.
+Be careful not to break with the yml document format as it will block propper startup of prometheus.

 I've included a [grafana dashboard json file](https://raw.githubusercontent.com/brendanbank/gpsd-prometheus-exporter/main/gpsd_grafana_dashboard.json) which you can load into grafana.

-## Per Satilite data
+## Per Satellite data
 ![](https://github.com/brendanbank/gpsd-prometheus-exporter/blob/ce8d05be537ec7fe935bad0c9479cf3e0770b41a/img/sats.png?raw=true)

 ## PPS